Bard and PaLM 2: Google’s Bet on Generative AI

 PaLM 2 in Context

-PaLM 2 is the second generation of Google’s Pathways Language Model.
-Published with a very condensed technical paper (no model size, no detailed training dataset), we know:
+PaLM 2 is the second generation of Google’s Pathways Language Model[3].
+Published with a very condensed technical paper (no model size, no detailed training dataset), it ships in four sizes: Gecko, Otter, Bison, Unicorn.
+Bard uses Unicorn; developers access Bison via Vertex AI[4].

-- Competes with GPT-3.5/GPT-4 on standard benchmarks: MMLU, BIG-bench, Winograd.
-Results oscillate — it wins some, loses some.
+Trained with a higher share of multilingual, code, and scientific data than PaLM 1, it competes with GPT-3.5/GPT-4 on standard benchmarks: MMLU, BIG-bench, Winograd.
+Results oscillate — it wins some, loses others.

 In real applications, PaLM 2 in Bard is solid for: